Lecturer in Psychology

 - CRI1006 True Crime and Other Fictions

 These modules take you into more detailed and developed areas, considering the wider issues and debates surrounding Psychology and Criminology.
-In stage two, most students will choose to major in one or other of the two areas covered in this degree.
+In stage two, most students will choose to major in one or other of the two areas covered in our psychology and criminology courses.

 The Psychology major route is required if you are seeking Graduate Basis for Chartered membership of the British Psychological Society (GBC).
 Psychology majors will undertake four modules covering research methods and the core areas of the psychology curriculum as required by the BPS.
 These include social, developmental, biological, cognitive and personality psychology, plus the key debates within psychology: